GET STARTED TODAY

 Check for Holes or Tears in the Flashing

 Inspecting the flashing on your roof helps identify potential leak spots.
 Chimney leaks can often arise from damaged flashing around chimneys, making it crucial to inspect this area thoroughly.
-Flashing is often made of thin metal or rubber, protecting against water seeping at the joints of your roofing system or in from roof penetrations.
+The most common flashing types are often made of thin metal or rubber, protecting against water seeping at the joints of your roofing system or from roof penetrations.

 This protective layer undergoes harsh elements from the sun and cold and will deteriorate.
 Our team has the credentials to fix it properly.